canonical/operator/README.md

 This puts scenario tests somewhere in between unit and integration tests: some say 'functional', some say 'contract', I prefer 'state-transition'.

 Scenario tests nudge you into thinking of a charm as an input->output function.
-The input is the union of an `Event` (why am I, charm, being executed) and a `State` (am I leader? what is my relation data? what is my config?...).
+The input is the union of an `Event` (why am I, charm, being executed), a `State` (am I leader? what is my relation data? what is my config?...) and the charm's execution `Context` (what relations can I have? what containers can I have?...).
 The output is another `State`: the state after the charm has had a chance to interact with the mocked juju model and affect the initial state back.

-For example: a charm is executed with a `start` event, and based on whether it has leadership or not (according to its input state), it will decide to set `active` or `blocked` status (which will be reflected in the output state).

 ![state transition model depiction](resources/state-transition-model.png)

+For example: a charm currently in `unknown` status is executed with a `start` event, and based on whether it has leadership or not (according to its input state), it will decide to set `active` or `blocked` status (which will be reflected in the output state).

 Scenario-testing a charm, then, means verifying that:

-- the charm does not raise uncaught exceptions while handling the scene
+- the charm does not raise uncaught exceptions while handling the event
 - the output state (or the diff with the input state) is as expected.

 # Core concepts as a metaphor